PaperMC/docs/docs/paper/admin/getting-started/adding-plugins.md

    be a plugin.
 Note that some plugins distribute multiple JARs as `.zip` files.
 If this is the case, you have to extract them before installing the plugin.

-If both of these are true and you still see no logs please reach out for support on our [Discord](https://discord.gg/papermc) server in the `#paper-help` channel.
+If both of these are true, and you still see no logs, please reach out for support on our [Discord](https://discord.gg/papermc) server in the `#paper-help` channel.
 We will be happy to assist you.